helloamandamurphy/helloamandamurphy.github.io/_posts/2019-01-28-my_six_month_flatiron_school_anniversary.markdown

 ---
 layout: post
 title:      "My Six Month Flatiron School Anniversary"
-date:       2019-01-28 20:20:41 +0000
+date:       2019-01-28 15:20:42 -0500
 permalink:  my_six_month_flatiron_school_anniversary
 ---

 I set goals with my educational coach each month.
 I'm going to tell you a secret: I have not met a single one of my goals for my course progress.

 At the beginning of July 2018, I started working as a government contractor, writing for the public relations department.
-The pay was good (not developer good) and I had a lot of time between interviews, phone calls, writing, and sending emails.
+I had a lot of time between interviews, phone calls, writing, and sending emails.
 When I interviewed for the position, I mentioned that I would be working on a programming certificate in my free time at work, and my employer found that agreeable.

 I was admitted to Flatiron's Full-Stack Web Development course soon after I began my new job.
 I started 15 July 2018.
 I initially planned to be a part time student and work on the course during my downtime at work.

 About six weeks into working, my employer decided they were uncomfortable with me working on self development that would potentially lead to a new job, and I was told it was now inappropriate to work on my course at work.
-They preferred I spend my unused hours at work staring at a wall or scrolling through Facebook.

 Being a mom of a toddler, working 40 hours a week, and commuting almost two hours a day, I didn't really have another twenty hours lying around to work on my course.
 My husband and I sat down and discussed our priorities, and decided that we were willing to go without my income for a couple months so I could push through the course more rapidly, and start applying for jobs in tech on a shorter timeline.